50 Meaningful Sympathy Messages for Coworkers

 Sympathy Messages for Coworker- Everyone is Grieving ...

-12. We are fully behind you and however much time you need!
+12. We are fully behind you… take as much time as you need.
 You have the sincere condolences of the entire team in this challenging time.

 13. Please accept our condolences and let us know how we can help you in any way.

-14. Your loss is our loss too.
-This is a time of grief, and we want to honor you and your loved one’s memory in this season.
+14. Your loss is our loss, too.
+This is a time of grief and a tough time for us all.
+We want to honor you and your loved one’s memory in this season.
 Please take time to heal!

 15. We are all surrounding you with positive thoughts, heartfelt prayers, and our warmest condolences.

-16. There are no right words to convey our grief and sympathy at your bereavement.
+16. There are no right words to convey our grief and sympathy for your loss.
 In this difficult time, we want you to feel our love and how much we miss you.

-17. We want to express our appreciation for you at this time of loss.
+17. We want to express our condolences as well as our appreciation for you at this time of loss.
 We feel your sadness deeply, so please know that our caring thoughts are with you in every gesture of support and care.

-18. Please let us know how we can help.
+18. Please let us know how we can help during this very sad time.

 19. With deepest sympathy, from all of us.

 20. The team will miss your smile as you mourn your loved one.
-Our condolences.
+Our sincerest condolences.

 Sympathy Message on Behalf of the Company

 21. We are so very sorry for your loss.
-No words of sympathy can convey our hearts to you, so please simply know that you have our heartfelt condolences.
+No words of sympathy can convey our hearts to you, so please accept our simple message of heartfelt condolences.

-23. Our thoughts and prayers are with you during this tragedy.
+23. Our thoughts and prayers are with you during this hard time.

 24. On behalf of the company, we are here to help you through this.

-25. We’ve seen you do great things.
+25. We’ve seen you do great things… and you can do this.
 Please let us know if we can help you through this time of sorrow.

 26. We are grieving with you.
 All of our condolences.